-A person’s immune system can often fight off HPV with no negative symptoms.
-Others may experience outbreaks of genital warts, which a doctor can treat when they arise.
-The outlook for a person with HPV-related cancer varies depending on a person’s risk factors and the stage of the cancer.
+The immune system often vanquishes HPV on its own.
+Some people experience genital warts, which a healthcare professional can treat as they arise.
+The outlook for an individual with HPV-related cancer depends on their personal risk factors and cancer stage.

-There is no cure for HIV.
-However, due to modern treatment, people with HIV can have a normal quality of life.
-A person will need to take medicine each day and get regular check-ups to make sure the medication is still working, however.
+There is no definitive cure for HIV.
+However, due to modern treatments, people living with HIV can enjoy many years of good health.
+They still need to take medication daily and get regular check-ups to monitor their condition.

-HPV and HIV are two viruses that people can contract through sexual contact.
-The symptoms, causes, and treatments for the two viruses are different.
-Both can lead to other health complications
+HPV and HIV are viruses that can spread through sexual contact.
+The symptoms, causes, and treatments for these viruses are different.
+Both viruses can lead to other health complications.

-A person with HIV may experience worse symptoms and complications from HPV than a person without HIV.
+A person with HIV may experience worsening symptoms and complications from HPV than someone without HIV.
 This is due to the effect that HIV has on the immune system.